cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-sequence.md

 :   If specified, the sequence object is created only for this session, and is automatically dropped on session exit.
 Existing permanent sequences with the same name are not visible (in this session) while the temporary sequence exists, unless they are referenced with schema-qualified names.

 IF NOT EXISTS
 :   Do not throw an error if a relation with the same name already exists.
-Greenplum Database issues a notice in this case.
+Cloudberry Database issues a notice in this case.
 Note that there is no guarantee that the existing relation is anything like the sequence that would have been created - it might not even be a sequence.

 name
 :   The name (optionally schema-qualified) of the sequence to be created.